 Document Retention Compliance

-In today’s world with the rising number of identity theft cases, Federal and State regulations have become very strict in terms of document handling and destruction, especially in the medical, financial, and legal fields.
-These regulations and compliance guidelines are put in place to protect the consumer from their personal, private information being easily stolen.
-But as with anything in this world, as the criminals become more sophisticated, the laws have kept up as well.
+In today’s world with the rising number of identity theft cases, Federal and State regulations are very strict in terms of document handling and destruction.
+This is especially true for the medical, financial, and legal fields.
+These regulations and retention compliance guidelines are put in place to protect the consumer’s personal information.
+However, as with anything in this world, the laws must keep up with the unlawful and can easily become difficult to navigate.

-Some of these regulations and compliance guidelines include:
+Some of these regulations and retention compliance guidelines include:

-- HIPAA: passed in 1996, this law regulates Personal Health Information (PHI).
-This law put into place regulations to protect the patients’ private records as well as to prohibit the disclosure of these records.
+- HIPAA: passing in 1996, this law regulates Personal Health Information, or PHI.
+This law put regulations in place to protect the patients’ private records as well as to prohibit the sharing of these records.
 Medical offices and healthcare professionals need to take great care in hiring a HIPAA compliant document shredding company so as to not face large fines.

 - FACTA: The Fair and Accurate Credit Transactions Act is an all-encompassing law which enforces business of all sizes, even those employing one person, to shred all personnel-related documents before throwing them out in order to try to prevent dumpster divers from capturing sensitive, personal information.
 Unlike the other regulations, this one is not industry specific.

 - RED FLAG: This is a law issued by the FTC, NCUA, and the federal bank regulatory agencies as part of the FACTA regulation was created to help stop identity theft.
 The law requires financial organizations and creditors to create written theft prevention programs.